 Wearing sunscreen outdoors is an effective method of evading harmful UV rays.
 However, some people are allergic to ingredients in popular sunscreens, and experience blistering, itching, swelling, and general irritation.
 Be sure to avoid those that contain parabens (chemicals used as preservatives).

 South Florida is a fertile incubator for mold growth throughout the year.
 Depending on the kind, it can grow on food, in cars, or in houses and other structures, and is an extremely common allergy for many individuals.
 Sneezing, coughing, dry skin, watery eyes, itchy throat, sinus pressure, and nasal drip are all symptoms of mold allergies.
 Mold is also known to trigger asthma in those who are predisposed to it.
 Wearing masks while doing yard work is recommended to minimize outdoor mold exposure.
 For indoors, it is recommended to purchase a de-humidifier and fix leaks as soon as they happen.

-Choose South Florida Sinus and Allergy Center for Your Allergy Relief
+Choose Florida Sinus & Snoring Specialists for Your Allergy Relief

 Don’t let allergy symptoms prevent you from enjoying your favorite outdoor activities.
-Look no further for allergy relief than South Florida Sinus and Allergy Center.
+Look no further for allergy relief than Florida Sinus & Snoring Specialists.
 Complete our online contact form, or call 954-983-1211 to request an appointment today.